ugnandish/react.js/README.md

 # What is React?
 "A Javascript library for building user Interfaces"

-# Writing our First React Code
+# Writing our first react code
 I'm using codepen online editor for handson exerpience on each activities please find the below link